David138it/CppBuilder-ProcessingAndSortingOfDataFromSingle-frequencyReceivers/README.md

 <p><strong>Task</strong>:<br />
 Create a program in C++ that allows the data received from the receiver from RINEX files in text format to obtain the pseudodality difference (this is the distance between the satellite and the receiver obtained by multiplying the value of the speed of light with the time delay in signal propagation measured by the satellite and receiver clocks) of the satellite and sorts the pseudodalities for each navigation to the satellite to simplify further processing.
 Here's what the file looks like irkj1380.txt , in which you need to sort the pseudodality for each navigation satellite.
 We took this data from the base station.<br />
 <strong>Task</strong>:<br />
-Now we need to process and sort the data with geometric range for satellites.
-The file is called igr18451.txt .
-This is what the data that needs to be sorted looks like.
-There is already one epoch equal to 15 minutes.
-PG01 is the name of the first satellite.
-Let's try to output data specifically for him.
+It was we who deduced the coordinates X,Y,Z and the name of the satellite.
+But now I need to output data only X for the first satellite.
 </p>
 <p><strong>Manual</strong>:</p>
 <ol>